newold3/AutotileEditor/README.md

 Convert tilesets, autotiles and autotiles animated from RPG Maker to tilesets of Godot

-A simple demonstration video: https://youtu.be/rIYYSKdQGUY
+A simple demonstration video: (uploading...)

 ![GitHub Logo](preview.png)